 EDA is seeking applications that have firm employer commitments to hire.
 The employer commitment may come in different formats.
 Examples include:

 - Work-and-Learn, including Registered Apprenticeships: See descriptions above.

 - Conditional Hiring: An employer hires a worker on the condition of successful completion of the training program and demonstration of skill acquisition.

 - Employer Commitments to Hire: Employers commit to hiring a specific number of workers who successfully complete the training program provided through the regional workforce training partnership.

 Employer commitments can be documented by a written communication (including an email) from an authorized representative of the employer confirming the type of commitment that is attached to the application.
-Importantly, please note that employer commitments to hire are NOT required, but will likely help make your application more competitive.
+Employer commitments to hire are NOT required, but given the focus of this program on creating quality jobs, will help make your application more competitive.
 Please see the Merit Review criteria of the Good Jobs Challenge (section E.1.a, starting on pg.
 27) for important information on how EDA will evaluate applications – specifically the criteria on “Employer partnerships.”

 Given their history of success for workers and employers, EDA encourages applicants and employers to utilize the Registered Apprenticeship program framework or build on existing Registered Apprenticeships, which combine paid on-the-job training under the direction of a mentor with classroom instruction and result in an industry-recognized credential certifying occupational proficiency.

-If the youth-serving organization is an eligible entity, they are technically eligible to apply for this funding.
-Because immediate job placement is a primary goal of this program, successful applicants will need to demonstrate that they are creating a pipeline of skilled job seekers for quality jobs.
+Yes.
+Youth-serving organizations that are EDA-eligible entities are eligible to apply for this funding.
+Note that immediate job placement is a primary goal of this program, successful applicants will need to demonstrate that they are creating a pipeline of skilled job seekers for quality jobs.
 Traditional K-12 education programs that are not a part of a broader workforce framework may not be as competitive.

 a.
 Which types of entities are eligible to apply for funding?